LIM-AeroCloud/ICARE.jl/README.md

 Data is downloaded for the specified time frame in the range `startdate` to `enddate` to the local directory `dir`, where `dir` is the main folder containing the data folder for `product` files.
+Folder structure within `dir` is synced with ICARE.
-Folder structure in `dir` must be the same as on the ICARE server otherwise already existing files will not be found.
-However, missing folders will be created automatically.
+Data is placed in the same folders as on the ICARE server; missing folders are created.
+If already existing folders contain any other files than hidden files or files also available on the ICARE server a warning is given with the option to delete those files.
+You are asked in the terminal for the following options:

+- `y`: current file is deleted
+- `n`: current file deletion is skipped
+- `all`: press at any time; __all files__ are deleted __even previously skipped files__
+- `remaining`: the current and __all remaining files__ in the list are deleted;
+  _previously skipped files are kept_
+- `none`: __all remaining files__ are kept (previously deleted files are __not__ restored)

+Alternatively, you can set the `cleandata` kwarg to `true`/`false` to delete all/no data file without programme interuption.

-**Files are not synced, missing files are downloaded, but existing files are not checked for file changes.**
+**Files are not synced with ICARE, missing files are downloaded, but existing files are not checked for file changes.**

-Returns a `Vector{String}` with all the file names of the downloaded files.
+Downloaded files are logged in `ICAREdownloads.log`; warnings of missing ICARE data or additional local data files is given in `ICAREwarnings.log`.

 ---
 > **NOTE**
 >
 > Passwords containing special characters must be encoded with URI encoding,
 > e.g., `%20` for space or `%21` for exclamation mark (`!`).
 ---